-A deep weathering profile exists at Callion with the fresh rock interface generally within 60m of surface.
-Oxide material is developed to depths of 25-30m from surface and has been the primary focus of previous open pit mining, most recently by Croesus Mining.
+A deep weathering profile exists at Callion with the fresh rock interface generally within 60 metres of surface.
+Oxide material is developed to depths approaching 25-30m and has been the primary focus of previous open pit mining.

 DRILLING AND SAMPLING, AND SAMPLE ANALYSIS TECHNIQUES